blueternalness/green-learning-and-pixelhop-for-image-classification/README.md

-# CNN Traning & Vision Transformer
+# Green Learning & PixelHop++ for Image Classification

 ## Link to the report
 [A Detailed Report](report.pdf)